ValeriiMal/proginmind.io/src/pages/articles/2019-03-01---Integration-Popup-Implementation/index.md

 'scope=admin'
 ```

-Sometimes url for that popup have to be calculated on API side and you as a frontend developer
+Sometimes URL for that popup have to be calculated on API side and you as a frontend developer
-have to retreive it first in order to use in your popup.
-In that case we can always open
+have to retrieve it first in order to use in your popup.
+In that case, we can always open
 popup synchronously with blank <url> argument, then load our `redirect_url` from the API and
 set it to our popup using `location` window's API.
 Just like that: